-The Easiest Way To Import Blog Posts From Google Docs To WordPress (3 Steps)
+How To Import From Google Docs To WordPress (The Easiest Way)

 Google Docs has been an excellent writing and editing tool for years.
 I’ve tested many writing tools before sticking with Google Docs.
 Features like formatting, commenting, tagging people in comments, checking revision history, voice typing, Keyboard Shortcuts, collaboration, etc makes it a fantastic writing tool.

 But when it comes to importing Google Docs file to WordPress, it’s not as easy as it should be.
 There are only a few ways available right now.
 I’ve tried several ways like using add-ons, Jetpack Plugin, Wordable app, etc.

 But I didn’t find anything useful that I can stick with.
 It’s only recently that I came to know about a WordPress plugin that does the job perfectly.

 It’s called “Mammoth .docx converter” .
 This Plugin offers the easiest way to convert the .docx file to HTML.
 And the amazing thing is, it keeps the format same in most of the cases.
 Currently, it supports styles like Headings, Lists, Tables, Images, Links, Bold & Italics, Text Boxes, etc.

 Now let’s see how to import a file from Google Docs to WordPress.

 The very first thing you need to do is, install and activated the plugin.
 Just go to WordPress Dashboard > Plugins > Add New and search for “Mammoth”.

 This plugin has no options panel.
 Once it’s activated, you don’t need to change anything else.

 The next step is to download the Google Docs file as Microsoft Word (.docx).